Main content of the website

 Can the former owner redeem a property?

-Upon registration of deed in the new purchaser’s name has been registered on title the former owner may not redeem the property.
-However, before the tax deed is registered on title the former owner may redeem the tax arrears tax certificate by paying out all property taxes, penalty and interest, and costs relating to the municipal tax sale process.
+Upon registration of deed, the new purchaser’s name has been registered on title, and the former owner may not redeem the property.
+However, before the tax deed is registered on title, the former owner may redeem the tax arrears tax certificate by paying out all property taxes, penalty and interest, and costs relating to the municipal tax sale process.

 When does the highest bidder or tenderer become the owner of the property?